cpustejovsky/personal-site/handlers/static/resources.md

 -   **Saying of Abba Mius**

-    > "A soldier asked Abba Mius if God accepted repentance.
+    > A soldier asked Abba Mius if God accepted repentance.
 After the
     > old man had taught him many things he said, 'Tell me, my dear, if
     > your cloak is torn, do you throw it away?'
 He replied, 'No, I mend
     > it and use it again.'
 The old man said to him, 'If you are so